If you followed along in chapter 1, you’re in an excellent starting position to start gardening.

 Loppers are used to cut thick branches up to two inches in diameter.
 It has a more extended handle to cut more prominent and thicker branches with ease.
 You should invest in a top-quality pair that can be dismantled, cleaned, and repaired.

 Pruning saws are used to cut branches that are too big or thick to be cut by pruners or loppers.
 Usually, you can use it to cut branches up to six inches in diameter.
 The razor teeth in the saw are designed to cut stiff branches.

-The most crucial trait in shears is the weight.
-You should choose a light but a sturdy quality of shear.
+The most crucial trait in shears is weight.
+You should choose a light but the sturdy quality of shear.
 For professionals or large hedge trimming needs, you can also select powered shears.

 The pole saw has the same functionality as loppers and pruning saws, but it has an extended handle to prune trees up to fifteen feet tall.
 If you have trees more elevated than that, you may require ladders.